addania/coding/src/pages/CSS.md

 }
 ```

 > Chaining selectors: we are able to chain more selectors and make them even more specific.
-In the example below, CSS style will be applied to h1 tags but only thosee which have class name teal.
+In the example below, CSS style will be applied to h1 tags but only those which have class name teal.
 ```
 h1.teal {
 color: teal;